whitesnowx/tp/docs/UserGuide.md

 There will be no further prompt after entering the command to delete a person in the staff book.
 This action is irreversible and the person to be deleted cannot be retrieved afterwards.
 </div>

-Deletes the specified person from the contacts.
+Deletes the specified person from the staff book.

 Format: `delete INDEX`